pycom/pycom-documentation/chapter/tutorials/lopy/lorawan-nano-gateway.md

 # set the LoRaWAN data rate
 s.setsockopt(socket.SOL_LORA, socket.SO_DR, 5)

-# make the socket blocking
+# make the socket non-blocking
 s.setblocking(False)

 """ Your own code can be written below! """